emenems/react-restaurant/README.md

 > to build using proxies (e.g. behind corporate firewall, pass `--build-arg http_proxy='<SOME_IP>'`
 > if you have different HTTP and HTTPS proxies, update the Dockerfile

+2. Start container

 ```bash
 docker run -p 3000:3000 --env-file .env --name react-demo-restaurant react-demo-restaurant:local
 ```

 ### Local

-1. Clone the repository to your local machine using `git clone https://github.com/emenems/react-restaurantreact-restaurant-demo.git`.

-2. Navigate to the project directory with `cd react-restaurant-demo`.

-3. Install the project dependencies with `npm install`.
+1. Install the project dependencies with `npm install`.

-4. Start the development server with `npm start`.
+2. Start the development server with `npm start`.
 The application will be available at [http://localhost:3000](http://localhost:3000).

-5. To build the application for production, use `npm run build`.
+3. To build the application for production, use `npm run build`.
 The built application will be in the `build` folder.

-6. To run tests, use `npm test`.
+4. To run tests, use `npm test`.